Intro to projects in GarageBand on Mac

 For information about creating, saving, and deleting GarageBand projects, see Create and save projects in GarageBand on Mac.

 The basic elements of a GarageBand project include tracks, regions, and patches.

 The horizontal rows in the Tracks area are called tracks.
-Tracks help you organise and control the sound of the recordings, loops and other material in a project.
-You record your performances on tracks, and arrange the regions representing the recordings, loops and other material in a project on tracks.
+Tracks help you organize and control the sound of the recordings, loops, and other material in a project.
+You record your performances on tracks, and arrange the regions representing the recordings, loops, and other material in a project on tracks.
 There are several types of tracks you can use in a GarageBand project:

 Software instrument tracks: Can contain software instrument recordings, software instrument Apple Loops, and imported MIDI files.